velvia/presentations/2014-filodb/filodb.md

 ---

-## Sharding

-Because one Cassandra physical row might not be enough for larger datasets.

-* Single writer - increment shard # when one fills up one physical row
-* Multiple writers - have a singleton (Akka cluster?) provision shards.
-New one whenever any writer fills up one row.
-Shards from multiple writers will be interleaved.
-* Custom - for example, a geo Z-curve based sharding.
-The shard numbers might not be incremental at all, but based on the higher order bits of the z-curve.

----

 ## Primary keys

 - Needed in some cases to look up a row by a user-defined key
 - Recommend: optimize for bulk ingest/read, store primary key as just another column
 - Add an inverted index mapping primary key to `(version, shard, row_id)`
     + Consider using Lucene integrations like StratioBD, Stargate (would need some customizations to work with this schema)

----

-## Deep Dive - Ingestion

---

-## Ingestion Goals

-1. Don't lose any data!
-Idempotent at-least-once
-2. Backpressure.
-Ingest only when ready.
-3. Support distributed bulk ingest
-4. Efficient ingest and efficient retries
-5. Should work for streaming data, including error recovery

---

-## Ingestion API

-- User divides dataset into independent parts or streams, sequences input rows
-- FiloDB should take care of details like sharding, row IDs
-- Regular acks of incoming stream

---

-## Typical Ingest Message Flow

-TODO: add websequencediagram of typical ingest workflow

---

-## Don't Lose Any Data

-- Increasing sequence numbers Kafka-style for each row/chunk of ingress stream
-- Ack latest committed sequence number
-    + Works for any data layout
-    + Scalable, works when grouping rows into columnar layout
-- Ingester logs state changes with every chunk
-- On error:
-    + Rewind to last committed sequence number (may rely on client for replay)
-    + Ingester uses logged events to reconstruct prev state

----

-## Detailed Use Cases / WorkFlow

---

-## Initial Ingress

-- (Core API) create a new dataset
-- (Core API) define columns for initial version
-- (Bulk Ingester) start ingesting rows of data
-    + New shard ID assignment
-    + Translate rows of data into individual columns of data
-    + Use lower level Core API to write out columns
-    + Know when a new shard is needed.
-Initial version - fixed # of rows per shard?

---

-## Append new rows

-- (Bulk Ingester) restore state of current shards / look up latest shard ID
-- (Core API) create a new version if desired to write new rows into
-- (Bulk Ingester) ingest more rows of data into existing or new shard

-Hm, what about state of how many rows have been written to current shard?

---

-## Replace a Row

---

-## Compute a new column from existing column

-- Find all the shards for the desired version range
-- For each shard, merge all versions together, read into Spark
-- Compute new column
-- Bulk ingester write new column in

---

-## Export all rows

-- There is no concept of an offset.
-- Paging can be done using a token which translates to a `(version, shard, row_id)` or similar.

---

-## Deleting a column

---

-## DDL Operations?

-* Change column type - This breaks down as follows:
-    - (Core API) Create new version with same column name but different type
-    - (Spark) Use a Spark job to read from v1/columnA, do type conversion, and write v2/columnA